-Ever since Colorado became the first state in the country to legalize recreational use of marijuana, the real estate industry in Colorado has been scratching its head on how to proceed with cannabis clients.
-It doesn’t matter what side of the line your opinion lands, if you’re in Colorado and you buy and sell real estate your eventually going to come across a deal that in some way, shape or form involves marijuana.
-So now is the time to educate yourself before you run into issues.
+Ever since Colorado became the first state in the country to legalize recreational use of marijuana, the state's real estate industry has been scratching its head on how to proceed with cannabis clients.
+It doesn’t matter what side of the line your opinion lands, if you’re in Colorado and you buy and sell real estate, your'e eventually going to come across a deal that in some way, shape, or form, involves marijuana.
+So now is the time to educate yourself before you run into any issues.

 Recreational sales and property values can now add proximity to pot shops as another factor when comparing comparable properties.
 Many homeowners are concerned about marijuana shops opening up for business next door.
 Although amendment 64 allows pot shops to open up their doors, the impact may not be as impactful as one might expect.
 The state law allows local government authorities to monitor and regulate all commercial endeavors for recreational marijuana.

 Counties throughout Colorado have already passed laws banning or regulating recreational marijuana shops.
 Many of the counties that haven’t placed a ban on sales have setup a moratorium on marijuana shops in order to more closely see how other parts of the state are handling pot shops.
 So if marijuana shops will largely be absent from the majority of Colorado’s counties then the passing of Amendment 64 shouldn’t have a huge impact on home sales.